"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 Building the Roman empire by destroying the Greek empire:

 Rome was known as a particularly cruel empire, but it also created a peace that had not existed before then, something that many businessmen no doubt appreciated.
-Because Rome had a policy that it would respond with overwhelming force against any rebellion, it forced a peace among the many peoples it governed.
+Because Rome had a policy that it would respond with overwhelming force against any rebellion, it forced a peace among the many peoples it governed who would otherwise have sooner or later gone to war against each other or against Rome.
 Because of the peace that Rome forced onto the region and because of a more reasonable justice system with laws better than other countries, many people respected Rome.
 Several kingdoms were in fact quietly handed over to Rome because of this.
-For example, the Attalid Empire,centered in Pergamum (more detailed information on Pergamum here), was willed by its last king to Rome in 133 BCBithynia was also willed to Rome in 75 or 74 BC when its last king (Nicomedes III) died (another history of Bithynia can be found here, including its kings).
+For example, the Attalid Empire, centered in Pergamum (more detailed information on Pergamum here), was willed by its last king to Rome in 133 BCBithynia (Wikipedia article) was also willed to Rome in 75 or 74 BC when its last king (Nicomedes III) died.

-In 31 BC, the Roman general Octavian defeated the Ptolomy empire in the naval battle of Actium, which meant he also defeated Mark Anthony in a bid by both of them to become the emperor of Rome (there was a civil war going on between them - Mark Anthony had Cleopatra's help from Egypt).
+In 31 BC, the Roman general Octavian defeated the Ptolomy empire in the naval battle of Actium, which meant he also defeated Mark Anthony.
+Both Octavian and Mark Anthony were engaged in a civil war to decide which of them would become the emperor of Rome Mark Anthony had Cleopatra's help from Egypt.
 This battle resulted in Octavian becoming the emperor of Rome and gained the title Augustus.
 Mark Anthony and Cleopatra both went back to Egypt as fast as they were able.
-The following year, 30 BC, Octavian attacked Alexandria, Mark Anthony and Cleopatra committed suicide, and Egypt became another province of Rome..
+The following year, 30 BC, Octavian attacked Alexandria.
+Mark Anthony and Cleopatra committed suicide, and Egypt became another province of Rome..

 What had started as a single empire by Alexander the Great, was initially divided into 4 smaller, less powerful empires.
 About 20 years later, the empire run by Seleucus I (In Syria and Babylon) swallowed the empires run by Lysimachus (in Asia Minor), leaving 3 empires behind by 280 BC.
 One by one, beginning in 168 BC, the Roman empire conquered and swallowed the remaining 3 parts of Alexander's original empire.
 The final event in 30 BC effectively ended the remnants of the empire of Alexander the Great.
 After 30 BC there was nothing left of the empire begun by Alexander the Great.